 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Urban Water Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable Habitat Conservation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Economic Development Plan No - - - How has or will this be integrated with Not applicable with the HMP a nd how does this reduce risk?
-Community Wildfire Protection Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
-Community Forest Management Plan No - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Not applicable Economic Development Plan No - - - How has or will this be integrated we not applicable with the HMP a nd how does this reduce risk?
+Community Wildfire Protection Plan No - - - How has or will this be integrated we not applicable with the HMP a nd how does this reduce risk?
+Community Forest Management Plan No - - How has or will this be integrated we not applicable with the HMP a nd how does this reduce risk?
 Transportation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable Agriculture Plan Yes Yates County Agricultural Development and Farmland Enhancement Plan (2004) County Yates County IDA How has or will this be integrated with the HMP and how does this reduce risk?
 The Agricultural Development and Farmland Enhancement Plan was prepared to help guide local planning board members, agricultural and farmland protection board members and elected officials in their review of development applications that affect farmlands.
 Land use planning and zoning with regard to agriculture cannot be rigid - the flexibility to adapt based on circumstances is critical.
 Many large farming operations involve a variety of land uses that may include housing for farm workers, the manufacturing of agricultural products, trucking operations, machinery repair, warehousing, or retail sales of farm products.
 Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Tourism Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
-Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Tourism Plan No - - - How has or will this be integrated we not applicable How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable